buildkite/agent-stack-k8s/docs/sample_pipelines.md

     -   [Default envFrom](#default-envfrom)

-For simple commands, you merely have to target the queue you configured agent-stack-k8s with.
+For simple commands, target the queue you configured agent-stack-k8s with.
+For example:

 ```yaml
 steps:
 - label: Hello World!